TheDaneH3/INFOTC-1600-Final/README.md

 ---

+If at any time, any information present in this repo is incorrect or outdated, please submit a pull request or post an issue.

-Thanks for checking out this set of guides.
+Thanks for checking out this short set of guides!
 This repository was created for the INFOTC-1600 course at the University of Missouri on 12/9/2022.